ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ENTRYPOINT bash -c 'while true; do /usr/bin/nc -l -p 3306 < /srv/hello.txt; done'
 ```

 Realizing how easy it is to build and share using registry servers is the goal of this lab.
-You can embed the runtime logic into the container image using a build file, thereby communicating not just *what* to run, but also *how*.
+You can embed the runtime logic into the container image using a build file like this `Containerfile`, thereby communicating not just *what* to run, but also *how*.
 You can share the container image making it easier for others to use.
-You can also share the build file using something like GitHub to make it easy for others to build off of your work (open source for the win). -->
+You can also share the build file using something like GitHub to make it easy for others to build off of your work (open source for the win).

 Now, let's move on to container hosts...